PAN001/Course_Project/README.md

 2. Load the required file and write them into several variables

-3.Step 1: merge test_set and train_set into one table called sets
+3. Step 1: merge test_set and train_set into one table called sets

-4.Step 2: extract any measurements related to mean and std
+4. Step 2: extract any measurements related to mean and std

-5.Step 3: merge the two acticity tables and add merge them into first_extract
+5. Step 3: merge the two acticity tables and add merge them into first_extract

 6. Step 4: Appropriately labels the data set with descriptive variable names